MorphSeek: Fine-grained Latent Representation-Level Policy Optimization for Deformable Image Registration: Results and Analysis

 \subsection{Overall Performance Across Tasks and Backbones}

 As summarized in Fig.~\ref{03} and Table~\ref{tab:main_results}, MorphSeek consistently improves Dice and reduces NJD across three 3D benchmarks and three backbones (VoxelMorph-L, TransMorph, and NICE-Trans).
 On OASIS, Dice increases by 2–3\% while NJD decreases by roughly one-third relative to the corresponding baselines; on the more challenging cross-modality Abdomen MR$\leftarrow$CT task, MorphSeek yields more than a 4\% Dice gain and nearly halves NJD for TransMorph.
 Most gains are statistically significant under the Wilcoxon signed-rank test (p \textless~0.05), indicating that latent-space policy optimization benefits both small-deformation brain MRI registration and large-deformation cross-modality scenarios in terms of global alignment and local regularity.
+Compared with other multi-stage alternatives, this advantage is not limited to one backbone: MorphSeek also outperforms RIIR in Table~\ref{tab:main_results}, and supplementary results on OASIS show that it remains stronger than LapIRN-stage3 under the same 100-pair labeled setting.